 DA= σA / μA

 A smaller DA denotes higher amplitude.
 If a pixel with a higher amplitude does not differ substantially over the acquisitions, then the pixel exhibits minor phase dispersion and hence, is more reliable.
 The cross-multiplication of the master image with the conjugate of the slave image leads to the formation of an Interferogram.
 The amplitude of both images is multiplied and the phase difference between the two images is extracted (Figure 3a).
 Coherence is calculated as a separate raster band and shows how similar each pixel is between the secondary and reference image in a scale from 0 to 1.
 Areas of high coherence will appear bright whereas areas with poor coherence will be darker (Figure 3b).
 In the image, vegetation exhibits poor coherence while buildings exhibit very high coherence.
 To solve the issue of ambiguity arising due to the interferometric phase lying within a scale of 2π, phase unwrapping is done by merging phase difference between neighboring pixels.
-Thus, the unwrapped results give the relative vertical displacement between pixels of two images.[30]
+Thus, the unwrapped results give the relative vertical displacement between pixels of two images.
+For the unwrapped results to be considered reliable, the input coherence should be high.
+The suggestion by ESA in their interferometry tutorial is 0.3 whereas in our work, we have used coherence value of 0.9 [30].
 These results are in the form of continuous raster and not a metric measure.
 To convert the radian units into absolute displacements, the Phase to Displacement operator is applied.
 It translates the phase into surface changes along the LOS, the line between the sensor and a pixel, in meters.
 Accordingly, positive values mean uplift and negative values mean subsidence of the surface.
 In this work, we applied the DInSAR technique able to detect a displacement magnitude of < few cm and provides vertical displacement accuracy of 1 cm and spatial resolution of 17 m per pixel is used here.